pactus-project/pactus.org/docs/learn/transaction/stamping.md

 - **Reducing the size of transaction pool**

   Each stamped transaction has a lifetime and the transaction will be invalid after a certain time.
-  It can help to manage the transaction pool better.
+  It can help to manage the transaction pool efficiently.

 - **Preventing any possible forks**

   Stamped transactions are loyal to the main fork.
-Any possible fork needs to re-stamp the transactions and therefore re-sign them, which is not feasible.
+Any possible fork needs to re-stamp the transactions and therefore re-sign them, that is not feasible.
 This feature especially can prevent _long range_ attacks.

 ### Disadvantage